 The Physical Memorial

-Descriptive text and a Sillitoe Tartan, evoking the Police uniform, edge the path, flanked with memorial walls holding the names of officers and staff who dies whilst on duty, and lead the visitor towards the Memorial space.
+Descriptive text and a Sillitoe Tartan, evoking the Police uniform, edge the path, flanked with memorial walls holding the names of officers and staff who died whilst on duty, and lead the visitor towards the Memorial space.

 The space is entered through a tall doorway supporting a brass screen.
 The doorway represents a ‘threshold’ – the threshold to a different space and ‘the dangerous places where Police go’.

-Leaf-shaped apertures represent, service, sacrifice and particularly lives lost: absence.
+Leaf-shaped apertures represent service, sacrifice, and particularly, lives lost: Absence.
 The brass will weather while the gilt edges remain bright, and as the sun shines the paved surface will be lit by this gilded absence.